jwulf/zeebe-zero-scale/README.md

-# zeebe-lambda-worker
+# Zero Scale Zeebe

 A Zeebe Worker for integration with Serverless (AWS / Azure Web Function / OpenWhisk).
+Allows you to run workers at zero-scale (nothing running when there is no work).

 This worker listens for configured tasks and invokes remote lambda functions via a REST POST.